The pros and cons of equity release

 Here's a quick summary of the pros and cons of equity release from my perspective.

-Pros of equity release:
+The pros of equity release:

-1. You receive a tax free cash sum to use for whatever purpose you like
+1. You receive a tax-free cash sum to use for whatever purpose you like

 2. There are no monthly repayments to make unless you choose to